Speech recognition company Nuance is working on a project that could allow virtual assistants to know what you want before you've asked for it.

 What's interesting about Wintermute's possibilities is that Nuance already has relationships with many of the companies that build our TVs, phones, computers and even cars.
 Nuance provides voice recognition services for Samsung Smart TVs, in-car dictation systems for Audi and BMW and, albeit not officially, technologies for Apple's Siri.

 Nuance's cloud service handles 10 billion speech recognition transactions from software running on TV, mobile and cars each year.
-About 20,000 mobile app developers use the Nuance Cloud, a service
+About 20,000 mobile app developers use the Nuance Cloud, a service that provides speech recognition capabilities for popular smartphone apps such as iTranslate on iOS and the Evi virtual assistant recently bought by Amazon.

 One step at a time